-The last valuation of the BSRILA was carried out at 31 December 2019, and the Company expects to pay contributions of £150,000 over the year to 31 March 2022.
+The last valuation of the BSRILA was carried out at 31 December 2019 and was updated for the purposes of these financial statement to 31 March 2022 by a qualified independent actuary.
+The Company expects to pay contributions of £150,000 over the year to 31 March 2023.